hirakroya50/coffee/README.md

-# Coffee Shop API + Safi Continuous Builder
+# Coffee Shop Backend +  Continuous Builder and tester

 Express + TypeScript + Postgres.
 Schema and seed live in `schema.sql` and `seed.sql`.